fransie/binary-msan/README.md

 ### Shared MSan library

 Binary-msan needs shared libraries of the LVVM Memory Sanitizer, which are not available in the regular build of LLVM.
 Therefore, the folder `llvm_shared_msan_lib` contains the two needed libraries for x86-64.
-In case you need the libraries for other architectures, or they do not work on your machine, you can rebuild them yourself.
-You can find detailed descriptions of how to build the libraries in the folder `llvm_shared_msan_lib`.
+You can find the descriptions of how to build the libraries in the folder `llvm_shared_msan_lib`.

 ## Usage